doublesecretagency/craft-notifier/docs/triggers/README.md

 # Triggers

 To begin the lifecycle of a notification, a **trigger** must be activated.
-Each trigger refers back to an individual [Craft Event](https://craftcms.com/knowledge-base/custom-module-events).
+Each trigger directly correlates with an underlying **event** in Craft (for example, "on Entry save").

 ## What is being triggered?